 - i.
-The Grupo PRISA consolidated profit and loss account reflects the transactions shown on the table above and, in addition, the following: i) services rendered to companies of Grupo Prisa by other investee companies, as well as intermediation services with investee companies that represent a lower expense for a net amount of -193 thousand euros, ii) services provided by Grupo Prisa companies to other investee companies, for an aggregate amount of 318 thousand euros, iii) dividends received by companies of Grupo Prisa from investee companies, for an aggregate amount of 247 thousand euros y iv) exchange rate expenses derived from foreign-currency denominated loans (13 thousand euros) and financial income from interest derived from loans granted to associated companies (15 thousand euros). - ii.
-In addition, note 20 of the consolidated annual report contains the balances to be collected from and paid to associated companies, according to the accounting information reflected on Grupo PRISA's consolidated balance sheet. - D.5 Give individual details of the operations that are significant due to their amount or relevant due to their subject matter carried out by the company or its subsidiaries with other related parties pursuant to the international accounting standards adopted by the EU, which have not been reported in previous sections.
+The Grupo PRISA consolidated profit and loss account reflects the transactions shown on the table above and, in addition, the following: i) services rendered to companies of Grupo Prisa by other investee companies, as well as intermediation services with investee companies that represent a lower expense for a net amount of 199 thousand euros, ii) services provided by Grupo Prisa companies to other investee companies, for an aggregate amount of 219 thousand euros, iii) dividends received by companies of Grupo Prisa from investee companies, for an aggregate amount of 291 thousand euros, and y iv) exchange rate expenses derived from foreign-currency denominated loans (24 thousand euros. - ii.
+In addition, note 20 of the consolidated annual report contains the balances to be collected from (3,410 thousand euros) and paid to (582 thousand euros) associated companies, according to the accounting information reflected on Grupo PRISA's consolidated balance sheet. - D.5 Give individual details of the operations that are significant due to their amount or relevant due to their subject matter carried out by the company or its subsidiaries with other related parties pursuant to the international accounting standards adopted by the EU, which have not been reported in previous sections.

-Name of entity within the group Brief description of the transaction Amount (thousand euros)
+Name of entity within the group Brief description of the Amount (thousand transaction euros)